twh/twh.github.io/_pages/cv.md

 *2005*

 - Interned with the Systems Administration and Consulting group.
-- Assisted with the implementation of a new data center.
+- Assisted with the implementation of new data center infrastructure.
-- Migrated to a new request queue system.
+- Retired a legacy request queue system by migrating to a new one.

 ### Contractor/College Student
 *2000-2005*

-- Evaluated, designed, and implemented a building network upgrade.
+- Evaluated, designed, and implemented a building network and wifi upgrade.
-- Constructed and maintained a new departmental website.
+- Constructed and maintained a new university departmental website.
-- Developed and deployed a business backup solution.
+- Developed and deployed a business backup solution for critical data.

 ---